-Getting the attention of the great unwashed then warning them to take appropriate care with passwords, privacy and security is often difficult.
+Getting the attention of the great unwashed then warning them to take appropriate care with passwords, privacy and security can often be difficult.

-Those cliched clip art images of burglars in striped shirts and balaclavas is another useful form of shorthand.
+Likewise, those dreary, cliched clip art images of burglars in striped shirts and balaclavas sitting at computer terminals is another useful form of shorthand.